 Social interaction is often based on first impressions and our faces are our “business cards”.
-When the image in the mirror doesn’t match our self-perception, individuals may start to investigate facial rejuvenation.
+When the image in the mirror doesn’t match our self-perception, individuals may start to investigate facial rejuvenation in Newport Beach.
 The effects of weight gain/loss, aging, genetics, illness and surgeries can be misinterpreted by the casual observer and be at odds with who we actually are.
-A face which appears tired, gaunt, wrinkled and dominated by pigmentary changes (brown and/or red spots) jowls and marionette’s lines isn’t fashionable in our increasingly youth obsessed society.
-Facial aging is inevitable; no one is immune.
-Fortunately, techniques have evolved in tandem with both the consumer and provider’s perception of what constitutes “attractiveness”.
-The purpose of facelift (rhytidectomy) and necklift (cervicoplasty) is to restore the patient to a younger version of themselves, not to create a surgeon’s concept.
+The purpose of facelift (rhytidectomy) and necklift (cervicoplasty) by Dr. Lavinia K. Chong, MD is to restore the patient to a younger version of themselves, not to create a surgeon’s concept.

 Second Generation Plastic Surgeon